FTBpro/count-von-count/README.md

 The `config/voncount.config` file is the heart of the system, and determines what gets count and how.

-The file is written in standart JSON format, and for most use-cases changing it and customizing it to your needs is enough.
-You won't even need to write code!
+The file is written in standart JSON format, and for most use-cases changing it and customizing it to your needs is enough. **You won't even need to write code!**

 We'll show here some examples that covers all the different options the system support. most of them are real life examples taken from our production environment.

 But Let's start with a simple example: Say that you have a blog site and you want to count the number of reads that each blog post gets.
 You need to take care for 2 things:

-  1. In each post page, put a pixel (or make a call via JavaScript to) - http://my-von-count.com/reads?post=3144 (3144 is a unique identifier of the current post).
+  1. In each post page, make a server call (via img src=... or javascript) - http://my-von-count.com/reads?post=3144 (3144 is a unique identifier of the current post).
   2. Set the following configration:

 ```JSON